humanitycodes/www/coursework/lessons/slides/js-objects.md

 var age = 27
 ```

-This works great, until you need to work with _many_ people, all of whom have their own first names and ages.
+This works great, until you need to work with _many_ people, all with their own first names and ages.
 We could add prefixes to differentiate all of these:

 ``` js
 var person1FirstName = 'Sam'